gkopff/logback-raygun/README.md

 ## MDC context

-Custom data recorded in the SLF4J [Mapped Diagnostic Context (MDC)](http://logback.qos.ch/manual/mdc.html) is transmitted to Raygun as tags.
+Custom data recorded in the SLF4J [Mapped Diagnostic Context (MDC)](http://logback.qos.ch/manual/mdc.html) is transmitted to Raygun as custom data.
 The Raygun tag name is the MDC key name with `mdc:` prefixed.